dimojenko/RADtools/README.md

 Downloads folder.
 Then the user could use the Rename PDF GUI in this repo to properly name the files.

-Since this script connects to Microsoft Outlook, it will need to be run in a Microsoft shell, such as Windows Powershell.
+Since this script connects to Microsoft Outlook, it will need to be ran in a Microsoft shell, such as Windows Powershell.

 ## Image Capture